maximilionus/dotfiles-sway/README.txt

 Personal configurations for Sway window manager and other components.

-This configuration is intended to be used only on Arch Linux distribution.
+This configuration is intended to be used on Arch Linux.

-To use it, install all the required packages first:
+To apply it, firstly install all the required packages:
     # cat pkglist.txt | pacman -S --needed -

-Note: This package list contains only packages that are strictly required for this desktop environment to work
+    Note: This package list contains **only** packages that are strictly required for this desktop environment to work.

 After that, apply the configurations using gnu-stow:
     $ stow <dir>

-Note: GNU-Stow is kinda terrible at dir manipulations, so be sure that basic dirs like "~/.local/bin" and "~/.config/profile.d" already exist, so it doesn't overlap them, or use the "--no-folding" flag on run.
-It's either I don't get how it works, or it's just terrible by itself...
+Note: GNU-Stow is kinda strange at dir manipulations, so be sure that basic dirs like "~/.local/bin" and "~/.config/profile.d" already exist, so it doesn't symlink them, or use the "--no-folding" flag on run.
+It's either I don't get how it works, or it's just how it works by design...
 I need to write my own dotfiles manager huh.

+You can also add modular configurations to Sway by putting the .conf files in:
+    "~/.config/sway/config.d/"

 EXTENDED CONTROLS